walshaw/cazyseqs/README.md

-(However, the above 'meddled with' URL does produce a different format link in the tabs, e.g. http://www.cazy.org/GH95_all.html?debut_TAXO=100&debut_PRINC=1000#pagination_PRINC
-- but best not to go there.)
+(However, the above 'meddled with' URL does produce a different format link in the tabs, e.g. http://www.cazy.org/GH95_all.html?debut_TAXO=100&debut_PRINC=1000#pagination_PRINC -but it's best not to go there.)

+Refer to the inline manual (./cazyseqs.pl -man) or see the MANUAL file, for further information.

+John Walshaw.